-We have now covered the history of the Romans in Andalucia into the 1st Century BC and looked at some of their cities and engineering feats.
-The Roman period in Andalucia was a relatively peaceful time, unlike in the more northern parts of Spain and other parts of the Roman Empire where the Roman Republic was almost continuously in a state of war.
-Not difficult to see then why peaceful Andalucia was so attractive to retiring soldiers and wealthy Romans who wanted or needed to escape the intrigue of Rome.
+Apart from the local rebellions in the valley of the Baetis (Rio Guadalquivir) in the first part of the 2nd century BC, and the brief period of battles between Optimates and Populares, the Roman period in Hispania Ulterior was a relatively peaceful time, unlike the more northern parts of Spain where the Roman Republic and, after 27 BC, the Roman Empire, was almost continuously in a state of war.
+It is not difficult to see why peaceful Andalucia was so attractive to the retiring soldiers and wealthy Romans who wanted or needed to escape the intrigue of Rome.

-Before that however in 69 BC Caesar made his first visit to Spain as an administrative official.
-It was on this visit that at Gades he saw a statue of Alexander the Great and it was said that he broke down and cried in front of it.
-When asked why he would have such a reaction, his response was: “Do you think I have not just cause to weep, when I consider that Alexander at my age had conquered so many nations, and I have all this time done nothing that is memorable?”
+During the last years of the Republic, in 69 BC, Caesar made his first visit to Spain as an administrative official.
+It was on this visit that at Cádiz he saw a statue of Alexander the Great and it was said that he broke down and cried in front of it.
+When asked why he would have had such a reaction, his response was: “Do you think I have not just cause to weep, when I consider that Alexander at my age had conquered so many nations, and I have all this time done nothing that is memorable?”